Siebel Deployment Planning Guide > Siebel Infrastructure Planning >

 Defining a Test and Transition Plan for the Siebel Deployment

 This topic is a step in Process of Infrastructure Planning.

 It is important that you define a test plan to verify that the proposed deployment infrastructure functions correctly and is sized correctly.
 Equally important is defining a plan that transitions the Siebel deployment to production.

 Observe the following best-practices guidelines for testing the Siebel deployment and transitioning it to production:

 - Separate production environment.
 Keep the development and test environments physically separate from the production environment.
-Never conduct development and test activities on the production Siebel Database and preferably not on the production database server.
+Development and test activities should not be conducted on the production Siebel Database or, if possible, the production database server.

 - Servers were tested at much less than average or peak workloads.
 This prevents configuration and tuning problems from being uncovered.

 - Siebel Server components are either incorrectly distributed across servers or are not configured correctly.

 - The load balancing strategy is ineffective under typical workloads.
 This can be caused by stress-testing the servers with a workload that has characteristics different than the production environment.